BryanNilsen/C32-JavascriptPractice/README.md

 In addition, there are added examples of iterating over arrays using a simple for loop as well as the forEach array method.

+## Searching Data Exercise

+The exercise in the github_data.js file practices accessing property values and array indices to output commit message for the push event with an id of 8030403992.

-All output direct to console.
+All exercise output direct to console.